ppy/osu-wiki/wiki/Tournaments/oSEAT/2/en.md

 | *4th place* | 1 month of osu!supporter tag |
 | *5th place* | 1 month of osu!supporter tag |

-*Note: 5th place will be determined by playoff.*
+*Note: 5th place will be determined by a playoff.*

 ## Organisation